mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 Temporal Differencing (and rabbits)
 ------------------------------

 The term **Temporal Differencing** was first used by **Sutton** back in 1988.
 Sutton has such an interesting background.
 Libertarian, psychologist and Computer scientist interested in understanding what we mean by intelligence and goal-directed behaviour.
 Give a look to his [personal page](http://richsutton.com) if you want to know more.
 The interesting thing about Sutton's research is that he motivated and explained TD from the point of view of **animal learning theory** and showed that the TD model solves many problems with a simple time-derivative approach.
 Many of you heard about the famous [Pavlov's experiment](https://en.wikipedia.org/wiki/Classical_conditioning) in **classical conditioning**.
-Presenting to a dog some food will cause salivation in the dog's mouth.
+Showing food to a dog elicits a response (salivation).
 This association is called **unconditioned response (UR)** and it is caused by an **unconditioned stimulus (US)**.
 The UR it is a natural reaction that does not depend on previous experience.
-In a second phase before presenting the food we ring a bell.
-After a while the dog will associate the ring to the food salivating in advance.
+In a second phase we pair the stimulus (food) with a neutral stimulus (e.g. bell).
+After a while the dog will associate the sound of the bell to the food and this association will elicit the salivation.
 The bell is called **conditioned stimulus (CS)** and the response is the **conditioned response (CR)**.

 ![Eyeblinking Conditioning in Rabbits]({{site.baseurl}}/images/reinforcement_learning_eyeblink_conditioning_rabbits.png){:class="img-responsive"}

 The same effect is studied with [eyeblink conditioning](https://en.wikipedia.org/wiki/Eyeblink_conditioning) in rabbits.
 A mild puff of air is directed to the rabbit's eyes.
 The UR in this case is closing the eyelid, whereas the US is the air puff.
-During conditioning the red light (CS) is turned on before the air puff, forming an association between the light and the eye blinks.
+During the conditioning a red light (CS) is turned on before the air puff.
+The conditioning creates an association between the light and the eye blinks.
 There are two types of arrangements of stimuli in classical conditioning experiments.
 In **delay conditioning**, the CS extends throughout the US without any interval.
 In **trace conditioning** there is a time interval, called the trace interval, between CS and US.
 The delay between CS and US is an important variable which is called the **interstimulus interval (ISI)**.

 ![Delay-Trace Conditioning]({{site.baseurl}}/images/reinforcement_learning_delay_trace_conditioning.png){:class="img-responsive"}

 Learning about predictive relationships among stimuli is extremely important for surviving, this is the reason why it is widely present among species ranging from mice to humans. **Learning** means to accurately predict at each point in time the **imminence-weighted sum of future US intensity levels**.
 In the eyblinking experiement has been observed that rabbits learn a weaker prediction for CSs presented far in advance of the US.
 Studying the results on eyeblink conditioning, Sutton and Barto (1990) found a correlation with the TD framework.
 Reinforcement is weighted according to its imminence (length of the ISI), when slightly delayed it carries slightly less weight, when long-delayed it carries very little weight, and so on so forth.
 This assumption is the core of the **TD model of classical conditioning** and it is an extension of the [Rescorla-Wagner model](https://en.wikipedia.org/wiki/Rescorla%E2%80%93Wagner_model) (1972).
 If you read the previous posts you should find some similarities whit the concept of **discounted rewards**.
 The general rule behind TD applies to rabbits and to artificial agents.
-This **general rule** can be expressed as follow:
+This **general rule** can be summarised as follow:

 $$ \text{NewEstimate} \leftarrow \text{OldEstimate} + \text{StepSize} \big[ \text{Target} - \text{OldEstimate} \big] $$